 4. Earning Rates

 The American Express Cobalt Card has one of the best earning rate structures for ongoing spending of any Canadian credit card.
-It’s the only card offering 5x MR points in any spending category, and will therefore be difficult to beat.
+Plus, it’s the only card in the Membership Rewards family that offers 5x MR points in any spending category, and will therefore be difficult to beat.

 Meanwhile, the Gold Rewards Card has the following earning structure: